Director of several community based organisations

 Manager of The Welcome Project based at Bridge Street Lisburn

 Joanna, or Asia as she is more commonly referred to, is originally from Poland but has been living in Northern Ireland since 2005.
-Graduated from Liverpool John Moore’s University achieving BA (Honours Degree) in Business Studies in 2014.
+Graduated from Liverpool John Moore’s University achieving BA (Honours Degree) in Business Studies in 2014, and achieved qualification in Mortgage Advice and Practice from The London Institute of Banking & Finance in 2019.

 Office Manager of a Social Enterprise